wp-plugins/smart-todo/readme.txt

 == Description ==

-This plugin creates Smart To-do post types.
+This plugin creates Smart ToDo post types, break into tasks and categorised as Projects.

 Created Projects as taxonomy of Smart To-do post types.
 And each Smart To-do post types is capable of adding multiple tasks with url references.